Concord Police Investigate Death of Teen in Possible Accidental Overdose

 CONCORD (CBS SF) — Police in Concord on Monday confirmed that the department is investigating the death of a 14-year-old child at their home after the ingestion of a pill over the weekend.

 Police posted information about the investigation on the department’s Twitter account Monday afternoon.
 The death happened at the child’s Concord residence on Saturday after a pill was ingested.
-Police said the child was a student at Concord High School.READ MORE: Dixie Fire Update: Reinforcements Join Genesee Valley Firefight; Blaze's Advance On Susanville Halted
+Police said the child was a student at Concord High School.READ MORE: New York City Rents Top San Francisco Amid COVID Pandemic Economic Rebound

 While police are still in the preliminary stages of their investigation and authorities have yet to confirm the cause of death, they said there are “indications that the death may have been an accidental overdose after the ingestion of a pill.”